whoisdsmith/BOOKMRKS-MTHRFCKR-II/Media/Audio.md

 ---

-### Audio-Pro Audio-VSTI
+#### Audio-Pro Audio-VSTI

 ![](https://static.kvraudio.com/i/b/royotoms.jpg)

 [Royotoms by Alan ViSTa](https://www.kvraudio.com/product/royotoms-by-alan-vista) - Royotoms is a sampled rototoms set.
-This 8 rototoms set was sampled by Roy Miller, it is tuned to play the famous Time song by Pink FLoyd....
+This 8 rototoms set was sampled by Roy Miller, it is tuned to play the famous Time song by Pink FLoyd….

 2022-10-28T19:38:24.000Z